Grand Opera House of the South is a Downtown Crowley Attraction

 “It was very important for us to bring it back, keeping the integrity of the building.
 Every step of the way, we pieced it together as it would have been in 1901,” Gattle adds.
 Even the four exclusive box seats were restored to their original form with plush armchairs draped in gold fabric and angel medallions hand-painted by local artist Rhonda Stevens.
 A small museum on the second floor features period clothing, props, photos found during the renovation, and the original marquee.

 Today, the restored auditorium seats up to 400 guests and offers a schedule of performances that’s guaranteed to entertain.
-Cajun Country music legends Marc and Ted Broussard have graced its stage, as have other local notables, including 2018 Grammy Award winners The Lost Bayou Ramblers and Grammy nominees The Pine Leaf Boys.
+Louisiana music legends Marc and Ted Broussard have graced its stage, as have other local notables, including 2018 Grammy Award winners The Lost Bayou Ramblers and Grammy nominees The Pine Leaf Boys.
 Various theatrical performances are also scheduled; check The Grand Opera House’s website for the most up-to-date listings.

 The Grand Opera House is one of more than 200 Crowley structures listed on the National Register of Historic Places.
 Other buildings of historic interest include the Houssaye House (1887), the Egan Hotel (1914) and the Blue Rose Museum (1848).
 Next door to the opera house, the Crowley City Hall, housed inside a restored 1920 Ford Motor Company building, has been restored and features a museum on the city’s history.
 All are worth checking out when visiting Crowley.